00010035/DevOps/README.md

-Of course!
-Let's provide a concise yet informative explanation for each tool:

-### 🛠️ Explore Our DevOps Toolbox 🛠️
+## 🛠️ Explore Our DevOps Toolbox 🛠️

 1. **Ansible**
    - *Automate Tasks with Simplicity* 💻